Beidaihe Conference (1958): The Interrelationship among the People

 The relations of production in agriculture and industry included the system of ownership, the interrelationship among the people and the distribution.
 According to Mao, Marx, Engels, Lenin and Stalin "have heard about these ideas but have not begun to understand them."
 In the conference, he further demonstrated his viewpoints on the interrelationship among people and the distribution.
+Mao's discussion of the bourgeois right analyzed the limitations of the Soviet-derived model that had influenced the Chinese approach in the early 1950s, particularly how changing ownership through socialism does not eliminate problems of social relations under socialism.

 First, the interrelationship among laboring people was the principal element of productive relations.
 On the one hand, Mao thought that the bourgeois right had been almost eradicated after the rectification, which manifested that the leading cadres served the people humbly.
 On the other hand, Mao took the children of Soviet Union leaders, for example, implying that the CCP leaders' children should not have privileges.

 Second, Mao, to some extent moderately, considered the supply system as the alternative of the wage system.
 The bourgeois right in the distribution had not been wiped out, which included eight-grade wage system and the difference between mental work and manual work.
 These remnants resulted in severe problems of cadres-masses relationship.
 For instance, after the CCP succeeded in revolution and entered the cities, they replaced the communist supply system with wage system.
 The cadres began to wear woolen clothes and shave beards.
 All of these were learned from the bourgeoisie and connected with the bureaucratic work style.
 Mao repeatedly underscored that the CCP should bring back the rural work style and guerrilla practices, which could prevent the party from being detached from the masses.

 Moreover, Mao was rather zealous in comparing supply system with wage system, promoting the benefits of the former.
 Mao thought that supply system was related to his health.
 He said that his body was not well and easy to catch a cold after he moved to Beijing, though he got the salary monthly and lived in bigger houses.
 Another benefit of supply system hinged on its communist spirit.
 Mao unequivocally upheld the utopian socialism and said that living without communist spirit would be boring.